 When it comes to adopting a new pet, it’s important to take the time to learn and understand the basics of taking care of them.
 Luckily for betta fish, there aren’t too many factors you need to know about taking care of them and care is fairly straight forward.

 Betta food comes in different varieties and whichever you choose will require a different amount of feeding.
 Not only that, feeding can depend on how large the betta will grow up to be and how much exercise the betta gets.

 We’ve been keeping Bettas for about 2 years now, and have tried a few different combinations of feeds as well as different amounts of feeding.
-While feeding is going to differ from fish to fish, I thought I’d share what’s been working for us to help you figure out if it works for you too.
+Both of our fish require different amounts of feed, even though they share the same tank size and some shared types of scenery.

 THE BETTA’S STOMACH

-Not only can overfeeding lead to issues such as obesity and constipation, but overeating can also lead to a number of illnesses you’ll want to keep track of.
+Overfeeding can lead to a number of issues including lethargy, obesity and constipation.
+Overeating can also be fatal to a betta fish and will often lead to a number of illnesses you’ll want to keep track of.